 The required values for the token are as follows:

-The “exp” claim contains the DateTime value of the ending date and time that the token expires.
+The “exp” claim contains the DateTime value of the ending date and time that the SPC Token expires.
 The time value is expressed in the NumericDate format in units of seconds, as defined in RFC 7519, JSON Web Token (JWT).

-The “jti” claim contains a universally unique identifier for this TNAuthlist Authority token transaction.
+The “jti” claim contains a universally unique identifier for this TNAuthlist Authority Token transaction.

 The “atc” claim is comprised of four elements, as defined in draft-ietf-acme-authority-token-tnauthlist [Ref 5].
 In the context of SHAKEN, the contents of the elements are as follows: